Berg0162/Simcline-V2/README.md

 **Legacy Hardware Constraints**
 Support for Virtual Shifting is firmware-dependent.
 Many older trainers (e.g. Tacx Neo, Zwift Hub One, Wahoo KICKR v5, and others) cannot be updated to support Virtual Shifting and therefore remain limited to conventional shifting via FTMS.

----

 ## Simcline-V2 and Zwift Virtual Shifting

 Within the **Zwift BLE protocol**, the current road inclination —just as with FTMS— is transmitted to the trainer.
 This data can be intercepted by a **Man-In-The-Middle (MITM)** implementation and redirected to a secondary target: the mechanical Simcline device.

 From a Simcline-V2 perspective, the principle is unchanged:

-- FTMS and Zwift Virtual Shifting both transport trainer-related data over BLE.
+- **FTMS** and **Zwift Virtual Shifting** both transport trainer-related data over BLE.
-- Zwift Virtual Shifting is simply an additional BLE service with a different data model.
+- Zwift Virtual Shifting is simply an **additional BLE service** with a different data model.
-- Inclination data remains available and can be processed in exactly the same way as with FTMS.
+- Inclination data remains available and can be processed in exactly the same way as with **FTMS**.

 The latest Simcline-V2 version therefore adds support for **Zwift Virtual Shifting**, enabling Simcline actuation when Virtual Shifting is active.